roger-dv/icmp-packets-tunnel/README.md

 PING 8.8.8.8 (8.8.8.8) from 0.0.0.0 lo: 56(84) bytes of data.
 ```

-The purpose of `tunl` is to sniff raw packets in the network namespace that `ping` is executing in, tunnel those packets to its parent process that runs in the default network, write those raw ICMP ECHO packets in the default network (where the IPv4 `8.8.8.8` address does exist and will respond with ICMP ECHOREPLY packets).
-The parent process reads the return ICMP ECHOREPLY raw packet, tunnels that to the child process, where the ICMP ECHOREPLY raw packet is written to the network namespace (`my-netns-tst` per the working example here).
+The purpose of `tunl` is to sniff raw packets in the network namespace that `ping` is executing in, tunnel those packets to its parent process that runs in the default network of the host computer, write those raw ICMP ECHO packets in the default network (where the IPv4 `8.8.8.8` address does exist and will respond with ICMP ECHOREPLY packets).
+The parent process reads the return ICMP ECHOREPLY raw packet, tunnels that to the child process, where the ICMP ECHOREPLY raw packet is written to the network namespace (`my-netns-tst` per the illustrative example here).

 The `ping` command will now see an ICMP ECHOREPLY and start writing acknowledgment to the console: